-The increase in Americas net sales, as adjusted, of approximately \$1.1 billion is primarily due to our further expansion into the Americas market through the acquisition of TS.
-TS net sales were concentrated in the data center and software product categories.
+The increase in Americas net sales of approximately \$1.5 billion is primarily due to the impact of the acquisition of TS with growth in the data center and software product categories.
 The Americas also had growth in broadline products, which was partially offset by lower sales of consumer electronic products.